samedit66/compilers/README.md

 # Compilers

-This repo contains a collection of parsers, tokenizers, compilers, interpreters and other stuff aroung them which I wrote in Elixir.
+This repo contains a collection of parsers, tokenizers, compilers, interpreters and other stuff around them which I wrote in Elixir.

 Currently, it contains only an optimized `Brainfuck` compiler to `C`.